 What Should Mum’s Wear ?

 I suggest starting with Mum’s outfit – A stunning, classic dress in easy drape fabric, (lace or jersey fabric looks wonderful in pictures).
 Now I tend to shoot torso only (who wants to see their belly after just having a baby?) so you are welcome to come in sweatpants as long as you have a gorgeous top.
 There are some exceptions, like if you have an amazing dress and you look amazing after giving birth.
-Choose something soft and textured like lace, cashmere or silk (do be prepared for accidents though).
+Choose something soft and textured like lace or cashmere (do be prepared for accidents though).
 I love the skin on skin look as it creates a real sense of bonding and emotion.
 I also love to shoot family portraits in black and white so a nice black off the shoulder or lace top is perfect.
-I also have a few maternity gowns and floral crowns that work beautifully in newborn portraits and you are welcome to borrow these at your session.
+I also have a few maternity gowns that work beautifully in newborn portraits and you are welcome to borrow these at your session.
 Here are some examples:

 What Should Dad’s Wear?

 For dad’s, the best is skin on skin; but sometimes dad is not comfortable with this, so a dark smart jean or chino with a neutral top like a solid charcoal, dark blue, light grey, or brown that fits nice and snugly.
 Remember to choose the colour palette and mum’s outfit first and then choose dad’s top to compliment.

 Plain simple t-shits or polo shirts ensure the focus is on your bub.

 What Should Siblings Wear?